alanmontgomery/ionic-fast-food-app/README.md

 * Fully functional add-to-cart and add-to-favourites
 * Total calculation in checkout
 * Ability to remove from cart
-* Category, Products, Single product, Cart, Favourites pages
+* Category, Foods, Single product, Cart, Favourites pages
+* Similar or 'related' foods
 * Use of stock Ionic components
 * CSS Modules
 * Ionic CSS utilities